nicogra98/Digit_Recognition/README.md

 ### Dependecies

-'tensorflow, keras, numpy, matplotlib and PIL' for the development of the neuronal network
-'''_tkinter, PIL, numpy and keras_ for the GUI'''
+`tensorflow`, keras, numpy, matplotlib and PIL' for the development of the neuronal network _tkinter, PIL, numpy and keras_ for the GUI

 ### Contents
 _MNIST.h5_ The output of the trained model